Digital journalism: Work outside traditional press

-Other significant tools of on-line journalism are Internet forums, discussion boards and chats, especially those representing the Internet version of official media.
-The widespread use of the Internet all over the world created a unique opportunity to create a meeting place for both sides in many conflicts, such as the Israeli–Palestinian conflict and the First and Second Chechen Wars.
+Other significant tools of online journalism are Internet forums, discussion boards and chats, especially those representing the Internet version of official media.
+The widespread use of the Internet all over the world created a unique opportunity to create a meeting place for both sides in a number of conflicts, such as the Israeli–Palestinian conflict and the First and Second Chechen Wars.
 Often this gives a unique chance to find new, alternative solutions to the conflict, but often the Internet is turned into the battlefield by contradicting parties creating endless "online battles."